Can the Fed inoculate US economy against virus impact? - RFI

 Washington (AFP)

-As he campaigns for re-election, President Donald Trump has angrily demanded the American central bank lower borrowing rates, but it might be the expanding coronavirus epidemic that pushes the Federal Reserve off the sidelines.
+But faced with plunging stock markets as Wall Street suffers its worst week since the 2008 global financial crisis, he acknowledged that the coronavirus "poses evolving risks to economic activity."

-Amid the growing but still uncertain impacts of the COVID-19 outbreak on the world's largest economy, markets are betting on as many as two interest rate cuts this year, while a short while ago there were none on the horizon.
+The Fed is "closely monitoring developments and their implications for the economic outlook," Powell said.
+"We will use our tools and act as appropriate to support the economy."

-Trump has regularly attacked the Fed and its Chairman Jerome Powell, and he rekindled hostilities during a press conference this week called to outline the US effort to combat the virus.
+Amid the growing but still uncertain impacts of the COVID-19 outbreak on the world's largest economy, markets are betting on as many as two interest rate cuts in 2020; a short while ago, there were none on the horizon.

-"We should be paying the lowest interest rates," Trump said as he lambasted the Fed, after admitting the epidemic likely will once again prevent US growth from reaching three percent in 2020, as he had promised.
+Trump, who is seeking re-election this year and is counting on a strong economy, has regularly attacked the Fed and Powell, demanding lower rates.
+He rekindled hostilities during a press conference this week called to outline the US effort to combat the virus.

-Still, even at around two percent, the US economy is in a better position than most other large industrialized countries, which could help boost his argument for four more years in the White House.
+"We should be paying the lowest interest rates," Trump said as he lambasted the Fed.
+But he also acknowledged the epidemic likely will once again prevent US growth from reaching three percent in 2020, as he had promised.

-The Fed cut the benchmark lending rate three times last year, leveling out at a range of 1.5-1.75 percent.
-Since December, it's been saying the economy was in a good place and it would take a "material change" to the outlook for the central bank to move again.
+The Fed cut the benchmark lending rate three times last year, leveling out at a range of 1.5-1.75 percent, and since December had been saying the economy was in a good place and it would take a "material change" to the outlook for the central bank to move again.

 The outbreak of the new coronavirus, which accelerated this week, could be a game-changer, even though Trump has contradicted experts by saying "the risk to the American people remains very low."

-Former Fed board member Kevin Warsh on Friday argued for emergency action by major central banks as soon as this weekend, but such a dramatic move appears unlikely.
+Former Fed board member Kevin Warsh argued for emergency action by major central banks as soon as this weekend, but such a dramatic move appears unlikely.

 "But we are certainly not at that point yet," she said.